A free resource by Jayne Cravens

 - Educates volunteers about the region or country where

-volunteers will work, the issues and challenges that have
+volunteers will work, the issues and challenges that have led to

-led to the need for your program, etc.
+the need for your program, etc.

 - Does not reinforce colonialist ideas or White Supremacy.

-Take a hard look at your program to involve volunteers and
+Take a hard look at your program to involve volunteers and make

-make sure it meets these requirements.
+sure it meets these requirements.

 Refunds for payment

-Also consider making a statement, in writing, that says
+Also consider making a statement, in writing, that says your

-is regarding funds that you charged onsite volunteers.
-If
+funds that you charged onsite volunteers.
+If there is no refund

-there is no refund policy, say so in multiple places (on
+policy, say so in multiple places (on your web site, on the

-your web site, on the document you have the volunteer signs,
+document you have the volunteer signs, on the web page a person

-also make it clear that the volunteer is under no obligation
+sees before they pay, etc.) but also make it clear that the

-to stay at the organization.
-Emphasize that you hope they
+volunteer is under no obligation to stay at the organization.

-will stay for four weeks or three months or whatever the
+Emphasize that you hope they will stay for four weeks or three

-amount of time it is you want the volunteer for, but
+months or whatever the amount of time it is you want the volunteer

-remember, they are volunteers- and, in many
+for, but remember, they are volunteers- and, in

-that they must stay at a work site for ANY reason.
+they must stay at a work site for ANY reason.

 Note: some countries, such as the UK, assert that creating

-a written agreement with a volunteer that says the
+a written agreement with a volunteer that says the volunteer

-an employment contract, and this could allow the
+contract, and this could allow the volunteer to sue for

-volunteer to sue for payment for services.
+payment for services.

-Also see my advice for people interested in vetting organizations in other
+Also see my advice for people interested in vetting organizations in other countries,

-countries, and consider how your own organization
+and consider how your own organization would measure up to the

-would measure up to the vetting steps offered.
+vetting steps offered.

-In addition, read this resource for Creating Group Volunteering Activities.
+In addition, read this resource for Creating

-It details just how much you will need to do to prepare a
+Group Volunteering Activities.
+It details just how much you

-site for group volunteering.
-It's an expensive,
+will need to do to prepare a site for group volunteering.
+It's an

-time-consuming endeavor - are you ready?
+expensive, time-consuming endeavor - are you ready?

 If you would like to engage foreign volunteers online,

-rather than onsite, in high-impact, meaningful activities
+rather than onsite, in high-impact, meaningful activities that

-that benefit your organization, read through this list
+benefit your organization, read through this list

 of ideas for high-impact virtual volunteering roles and

 activities.
-These high-impact assignments for
+These high-impact assignments for remote

-screen the online volunteers for you, such as UCD Dublin
+online volunteers for you, such as UCD Dublin

-Volunteers Overseas or CECI
+Volunteers Overseas or CECI in

-in Montreal.
-Use the aforementioned information on
+Montreal.
+Use the aforementioned information on this page to

-this page to prepare for hosting online volunteers, adapting
+prepare for hosting online volunteers, adapting the

 Virtual Volunteering Guidebook.